HafsaHameed457/NT-Info/README.md

 | **Flow Direction**     | View ↔ Controller ↔ Model.                        | View → Presenter ↔ Model.                        |
 | **Usage**              | Common in web frameworks like Rails, Spring.       | Used in event-driven UIs like Android apps.      |

+MVP offers better testability and decoupling, while MVC is simpler and widely used in web applications.